 - the harm suffered by anyone because of the offence

-- whether the interests of the community and the child would be served by having the offence considered or dealt with through a restorative justice process (s 22(4) Youth Justice Act).
+- whether the interests of the community and the child would be served by having the offence considered or dealt with through a restorative-justice process.

 Police must tell the child about the process and consequences if they do not participate properly.
-Police then refer the matter to the chief executive of the Department of Child Safety, Youth and Women who, in practice, delegates to a youth justice officer with responsibility for restorative justice processes.
+Police then refer the matter to the Department of Children, Youth Justice and Multicultural Affairs and then allocate it to a Youth Justice officer with responsibility for restorative-justice processes.

-The restorative justice process is to be a conference (s 31(2) Youth Justice Act) or, in specific circumstances, an alternative diversion program.
+The restorative-justice process is to be a conference (s 31(2) Youth Justice Act) or, in specific circumstances, an alternative diversion program.
 A conference is a formal meeting organised by an accredited convenor.
 It aims to allow a child who has committed an offence and other concerned people to consider or deal with the offending in a way that is of benefit to all concerned (s 33 Youth Justice Act).
 Those entitled to be present are (s 34 Youth Justice Act):

 - the child and at the child’s request: